BMO Peer Mentorship Program

 BMO supports Indigenous learners

 Since 2014, the BMO Aboriginal Peer Mentorship Program has supported MRU Indigenous students.
-The legacy of 2013, $1.5M donation for scholarships, bursaries, and the peer mentorship program has provided for leadership development and training, culturally safe programming, and academic support.
+The legacy of a $1.5M donation from 2013 allowed scholarships, bursaries, and the peer mentorship program, which has provided leadership development and training, culturally safe programming, and academic support.

-The students, Iniskim Centre, and Mount Royal University are grateful for the continued commitment by BMO to our community.
+The students, Iniskim Centre, and Mount Royal University are grateful for BMO's continued commitment to our community.

 Objectives